[2024] From classic to hidden gems! Recommended Dates in Kyoto...

 The controllers of Nintendo's previous game consoles, such as the NES, NINTENDO 64, and Wii, have been transformed into giant controllers, making you feel like a dwarf!
 It's as if you've become a dwarf, and playing games in pairs is as fresh as a new game, allowing you to experience the fun of playing together.
 It's a thrilling experience to watch others play together.

-Other games include Love Tester SP, where two people hold hands and try various tests to raise their love level, Game & Watch SP, where you control the game using your own shadow on a giant screen, and NES, Super NES, and NINTENDO 64 software with controllers for each game console.
+Other features include Love Tester SP, where two people hold hands and try various tests to raise their love level, Game & Watch SP, where you control the game using your shadow on a giant screen, and NES, Super NES, and NINTENDO 64 software with controllers for each game console.
 You can enjoy NINTENDO CLASSIC.

 Tired of playing, I took a lunch break at HATENA BURGER, which has the atmosphere of an American diner.